 Traeger’s D2 controller can control a variable speed fan and auger for more precise control throughout every temperature range.

 The Ironwood line includes all the technology found in the PRO models with the addition of double-side walls construction, better complements, construction, and finish.
 This pellet grill series takes the PRO and boosts it to the next level.

 The Z Grills 450B Wood Pellet Grill is Z Grills’ newest version of their top-selling 450A.
-The most significant change is the PID controller in the 450B is brand new and digital.
-You also get a see-through window to see the pellets level and a pellet clean outdoor.
+The most significant change is that the PID controller in the 450B is brand new and digital.
+You also get a see-through window to see the pellets level and a pellet door.

 The cooking space remains the same.

 The Flagship 700D4E is a new grill model for Z Grills.
-This pellet grill is doing very well because it features high-end stainless steel components, offers ample cooking space, a warming rack, good storage, and a digital PID Controller.
-This pellet grill is still half the cost of a Traeger grill.
+This pellet grill is doing very well because it features high-end stainless steel components, offers ample cooking space, a warming rack, good storage, and a digital PID controller.
+This pellet grill is still half the price of a Traeger grill.